Optimal modularity and memory capacity of neural reservoirs: Results

 We also examine the impact of input signal strength.
 In Fig.~\ref{fig:mctask}(c) we show that this optimal region of performance holds over a wide range of $r_{\text{sig}}$, and that there is a narrow band near $r_{\text{sig}}\approx 0.3$ where the highest performance is achieved around $\mu\approx 0.2$.
 As expected, we also see a region of optimal $r_{\text{sig}}$ for reservoirs, because either under- or over-stimulation is disadvantageous.
 Yet, the added benefit of community structure is due to more than just the amplification of the signal.
 If communities were only amplifying the input signal, then increasing $r_{\text{sig}}$ in random graphs should give the same performance as that found in the optimal region, but this is not the case.
 Fig.~\ref{fig:mctask}(c) shows that random graphs are unable to meet the performance gains provided near optimal $\mu$ regardless of $r_{\text{sig}}$.
-Additionally, this optimal region remains even if we control for changes in the spectral radius of the reservoir's adjacency matrix, which is known to play an important role in ESN memory capacity~\cite{Jaeger2002, Verstraeten2007, Farkas2016} (see Fig. S2-S4).
+Additionally, this optimal region remains even if we control for changes in the spectral radius of the reservoir's adjacency matrix, which is known to play an important role in ESN memory capacity for linear and tanh systems~\cite{Jaeger2002, Verstraeten2007, Farkas2016} (see the Supplemental Material Fig.~\ref{fig:supp_ws}-\ref{fig:supp_spectral_rsig}).
+In such systems modularity reduces memory capacity, as communities create an information bottleneck (see the Supplemental Material Fig.~\ref{fig:linear_mc_results}-\ref{fig:tanh_mc_results}).
+However, weight scale still plays a larger role in determining the level of performance for ESNs in our simulations (see the Supplemental Material Fig.~\ref{fig:supp_ws}).
+There is also a performance difference between the increasingly nonlinear activation functions, with linear performing best, and tanh and sigmoid performing worse; illustrating a previously established trade-off between memory and nonlinearity~\cite{Dambre2012, Verstraeten2010, Verstraeten2007}.
+Lastly, ESN performance has been attributed to reservoir sparsity in the past~\cite{Jaeger2004, Lukosevicius2012a}, however as node degree, average node strength, and total number of edges remain constant as $\mu$ changes such effects are controlled for.